 Job type Configration Values Parameters Arguments

 Hive Yes Yes No

 Pig Yes Yes Yes

 MapReduce Yes No No

+MapReduce.Streaming Yes No No

 Java Yes No Yes

+Spark Yes No Yes
-- Configuration values are key/value pairs.
-They set options for EDP, Oozie or Hadoop. - The EDP configuration values have names beginning with edp. and are consumed by Sahara - The Oozie and Hadoop configuration values may be read by running jobs

-- Parameters are key/value pairs.
-They supply values for the Hive and Pig parameter substitution mechanisms. - Arguments are strings passed to the pig shell or to a Java main () method.
+- Configuration values are key/value pairs. - The EDP configuration values have names beginning with edp. and are consumed by Sahara - Other configuration values may be read at runtime by Hadoop jobs - Currently additional configuration values are not available to Spark jobs at runtime - Parameters are key/value pairs.
+They supply values for the Hive and Pig parameter substitution mechanisms. - Arguments are strings passed as command line arguments to a shell or main program